nginxinc/nginx-controller-lab/docs/module2.md

-## Extending the Trading application through exposing referral and upload capabilities
+## Extending the Trading application by exposing referral and upload capabilities

 ### Using the GUI